JacquesCarette/Drasil/wiki/Creating-Your-Project-in-Drasil.md

 ## Getting Started:

 - Follow the [New Workspace Setup](New-Workspace-Setup) for setting up your machine for working with Drasil.
+- For more information on the contents of a Software Requirements Specification (SRS), see Dr. Smith's [template](https://github.com/smiths/capTemplate/blob/main/docs/SRS/SRS.pdf)
 - Instructions on how to fork the Drasil repo.
 This is required to create your project in Drasil.
 Also check out this [pull request](https://github.com/JacquesCarette/Drasil/pull/2461) for more information on setting up your own bot for GitHub Actions.
   - TODO: Add instrutions on how to fork
 - [Setting up your workspace](https://github.com/JacquesCarette/Drasil/wiki/New-Workspace-Setup)